danny1113/FxSwift/README.md

 - Lightweight
 - Easy to use
 - Testable
-- Runs on Linux too!
+- Support Linux platforms
 - `async await` support
 - Error handling with `try catch`
-- Interoperate with Combine
+- Interoperate with Combine*

 The core of FxSwift is `Pipe`.
 It's a wrapper that takes a function, transform value and pass to the next chain.